uj-robotics/krakrobot2016-online/python_simulator/README.md

 #######################################

 Welcome to the technical specification for Krakrobot2014 online eliminations problem.
-For description of the task please refer to the Problems page in tournament's homepage www.krakrobot.pl
+For description of the task please refer to the Problems page on the tournament's homepage www.krakrobot.pl